Glengolly Bed and Breakfast

 GLENGOLLY DOGS

 Glengolly is a working croft with North Country Cheviot Sheep, so the Border Collies are used for many tasks.
-They gather in the sheep from the many acres of hill ground where they are put out to graze, the sheep are then sorted at fanks (sheep holding pens), and moved to wherever their destination is.
+They gather in the sheep from the many acres of hill ground where the sheep are put out to graze, the sheep are then sorted at fanks (sheep holding pens), and moved to wherever their destination is.
 The dogs are required to assist with this work such as pushing them up the shedder and guiding them into trailers.
 Some of the stock are walked to their respective crofts, and this can be dangerous as the roads are very busy during the summer months.

 The dogs are also a necessity at other times of the year such as lambing, shearing, and dipping.